Eddyxuu/Obsidian_paper/NLP-22 样卷.md

 3. Word suffixes and prefixes: The suffixes and prefixes of a word can provide hints about its grammatical role.
 For example, words ending in "-ing" are often verbs, while words ending in "-ly" are often adverbs.
 Including features that represent common prefixes and suffixes can help the CRF model recognize such patterns.

 4. Capitalization: The capitalization of a word can be informative for POS tagging.
 Proper nouns are typically capitalized, whereas other nouns, verbs, adjectives, etc., are usually not capitalized unless they appear at the beginning of a sentence.
 Including a feature that captures the capitalization information can help the CRF model distinguish between proper nouns and other POS tags.

+## Q3
+#### b)
+To deal with negation appropriately in a bag-of-words representation, you can use a simple preprocessing method called "negation scope marking."
+This method involves modifying words that appear in the scope of negation, so that the negation effect is captured by the bag-of-words model.
+Here's a step-by-step outline of the method:

+1. Identify negation words: Create a list of common negation words, such as "not", "isn't", "aren't", "doesn't", "don't", "won't", "never", etc. You can also include domain-specific negation words if needed.

+2. Tokenize the sentences: Split each sentence in the dataset into individual words or tokens.

+3. Mark negation scope: Iterate through the tokens in each sentence.
+When you encounter a negation word, mark the scope of negation, which typically includes the words that follow the negation word up to the next punctuation mark or end of the sentence.
+You can also consider using a fixed window size, for example, marking the next N words after the negation word.

+4. Modify words in the negation scope: For each word in the negation scope, prepend a prefix like "NOT_" to the word.
+This will create new tokens that represent the negated meaning of the original words, e.g., "not fast" will be represented as "NOT_fast" and "not good" as "NOT_good".

+5. Create the bag-of-words representation: After preprocessing the sentences with the above method, create the bag-of-words representation for the modified sentences.

+By using this negation scope marking method, you can capture the effect of negation in the bag-of-words model.
+This will allow the model to differentiate between the original words and their negated counterparts, incorporating the relevant sentiment signals in the dataset.